tasdikrahman/tasdikrahman.me/_posts/2017-05-06-Making-of-trumporate-using-markovipy-generating-sentences-using-markov-chains-part-1.md

 Maybe because it comes into the intersection of math and linguistics.
 Or maybe I wanted something new to fool around.
 Take your pick.
 You wouldn't be wrong both ways.

-Going down the rabbit hole I wanted to build something of my own with this new found knowledge from the readups.
+Going down the rabbit hole I wanted to build something of my own with this new found knowledge from the read ups.

 <center><img src="/content/images/2017/05/markovipy.png"></center>